Director of Business Services, Northern Initiatives

 Small businesses are important for sustaining rural economies, and yet it can be challenging for rural entrepreneurs to access business development services.
 Blended models that combine individual coaching with online learning can make it easier to help rural entrepreneurs meet their business needs.
 Entrepreneurs in Northern Initiatives’ portfolio work with a business coach who helps them establish goals and an action plan.
 They can then draw on the Initiate platform’s interactive tools and guides to help them meet their goals from anywhere, at any time.
 “This is a blended model,” explains Blondeau.
 “We combine individual coaching with self-directed learning, allowing us to meet the needs of rural businesses owners and expand our reach.”

-Northern Initiatives is creating a series of guides and tools for the Initiate portal to educate small businesses on the value of offering quality jobs to attract and retain employees, as well as, develop a sustainable business strategy.
+Northern Initiatives is creating a series of guides and tools for the Initiate portal to educate small businesses on the value of offering quality jobs to attract and retain employees and develop a sustainable business strategy.
 Staff will work with Northern Initiative’s borrowers to gather baseline data on the jobs they are currently offering and characteristics they value in a good job.

 As businesses in its portfolio improve job quality, Northern Initiatives will include these quality jobs indicators in its annual report and publicly share stories of how businesses are providing quality jobs.